ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 Note that some fields have controlled vocabulary, which are available in the template as drop-down lists (the lists become visible when you click on a cell).

-**Note**: It is *strongly* recommended that you provide as much information as possible in the metadata sheets.
-This will increase the [FAIRness](https://www.go-fair.org/fair-principles/) of your data, and thus the probability that it will be useful in future research efforts.
+**Note**: It is *strongly* recommended that you provide as much information as possible in the metadata sheets, as it will increase the [FAIRness](https://www.go-fair.org/fair-principles/) of your data, and thus the probability of it being useful in future research efforts.

 #### **An example**

 In this scenario we have used the Tree of life checklist.
 A completed template is found in [Alectoris-graeca-metadata.xlsx](/static/files/ena_tutorial/Alectoris-graeca-metadata.xlsx), adapted from a real submission made under the <a href="https://biodiversitygenomics.eu/" target="_blank">Biodiversity Genomics Europe</a> (BGE) project organised by the <a href="https://www.erga-biodiversity.eu/" target="_blank">European Reference Genome Atlas</a> (ERGA) initiative.
-The task is to submit 4 datasets (one PacBio HiFi WGS, 2 Illumina HiC, and one Illumina RNAseq), including 4 samples, in one study, and a chromosome level assembly in another study, and finally group these two projects together under an umbrella study.
+The task is to submit four datasets (one PacBio HiFi WGS, two Illumina HiC, and one Illumina RNAseq), including four samples, all in one study, plus a chromosome level assembly in another study, and then group them together under an umbrella study.

 ### Preparing the data files

 * In the run sheet, the file names of the raw reads and their md5 checksums are collected.
 For the two types of submissions of raw reads described in this tutorial, the data files need to be uploaded to the dropbox on ENA's servers.
-It is the name of the files as they reside at ENA, including any subfolders, that should be filled in the run sheet.
+The exact name of the files as they reside at ENA, including any subfolders, should be filled in the run sheet.
 The checksums are used to validate that the data transfers have been completed without loss.

 #### **Checksums**
 Typically you will receive the checksums from the data producer in the delivery, but in case you need to calculate them yourself:

     1. Open a terminal (command prompt) window and change to the directory where the raw reads are located, e.g. `cd my_data/raw/`.

     2. Modify and execute the command `md5sum * > checksums-md5.txt` to match your file names and required output name.
 The command will calculate the checksums for all files in current directory and list them in a file named checksums-md5.txt.

 #### **Data transfers**

-There are multiple ways of transferring the raw read files to ENA upload area, depending on from which type of machine the transfer is initiated from, see <a href="https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html" target="_blank">ENA documentation on file upload</a>.
-If all else fails, a simple `lftp` will work, but when transferring large files there is a risk that the transfer will be interrupted, and you will have to start all over again.
-In order to avoid this, it might be worth the effort of installing and using Aspera since it has the functionality of resuming transfers.
+There are multiple ways of transferring the raw read files to ENA upload area, depending on which type of machine the transfer is initiated from, see <a href="https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html" target="_blank">ENA documentation on file upload</a>.
+If all else fails, a simple `lftp` will work, but large file transfers always risk transfer interruption, and you will have to start all over again.
+In order to avoid this it might be worth the effort of installing and using Aspera, since it has the functionality of resuming transfers.
 For more information regarding using Aspera, please see our topic page on [Data transfer](/topics/data-transfer).

 ## Submission methods